Implement a custom document file format to manage user interactions with files on different cloud storage providers.

 In order for Quick Look to choose the extensions when dealing with Particles documents, the

-Info file of both extensions are configured with the data of the Particles file format.
+Info file of both extensions are configured with the Particles file format data.

 Apply Best Practices

 UIDocument class helps you to provide the commonly expected features of a document-based application, such as saving and loading documents, asynchronous reading and writing of data, versioning with conflict detection, and much more.
 Additionally,

 UIDocument provides the automatic coordinated reading and writing needed to avoid problems when accessing a file on disk that could be read or written by other processes at the same time.
 If you need to access a file manually, make sure to use file coordination in order to avoid data loss.

 You should also avoid listing high-level UTIs in the document types configured for your application.
 Only list the UTIs that your application can actually handle.
 Otherwise, the document browser view controller may display files of unsupported file formats, for example in the Recents section or in the search results, that are irrelevant to the user.